cakephp/docs/en/core-libraries/events.rst

 -------------------------------------

 Some developers might prefer having the event data passed as function parameters instead of receiving the event object.
-While this is a odd preference and using the event object is a lot more powerful, this was needed to provide backwards compatibility with the previous event system and to offer seasoned developers an alternative to what they were used to.
+While this is an odd preference and using the event object is a lot more powerful, this was needed to provide backwards compatibility with the previous event system and to offer seasoned developers an alternative to what they were used to.

-In order to toggle this option you have to add the `passParams` options to the third argument of the `attach` method, or declare it in the `implementedEvents` returned array similar to what you do with priorities::
+In order to toggle this option you have to add the `passParams` option to the third argument of the `attach` method, or declare it in the `implementedEvents` returned array similar to what you do with priorities::